DoubleD-Software/DTTS/README.md

 # DTTS-core

-The DTTS firmware for the ESP32.
+The code for the open-source time tracking device DTTS, built for the ESP32.